 All BAs in Historical Archaeology will take Themes in Historical Archaeology, but the other courses may choose their Themes course dependent on their time-period interests.
 The Themes course runs throughout the second year.

 The Research Skills module also runs the whole year and this module will prepare you with the specific skills you will need to carry out independent research on your dissertation, as well as helping you focus in on a research topic.
 It will also teach you a range of skills (from time management, to computing applications, to writing a CV and presenting a pitch) that will be of use in your future careers.
-You will be divided into seminar groups according to your degree programme.
+You will be divided into workshop groups according to your degree programme.

 Anna, BA Historical Archaeology